Young Advocates Standing Committee (YASC)

 Become a Committee Member

 The Young Advocates' Standing Committee seeks engaged, hard-working volunteers to promote the interests of young advocates (lawyers ten years of call or fewer) through planning and implementing mentoring/networking programs, administering YASC’s publication by and for young advocates (Keeping Tabs) and participating in the work of The Advocates’ Society.
 The Society welcomes applications to YASC from Society members who are ten years of call or fewer.
-Successful applicants will serve a two-year term starting May 2020 (subject to re-application).
+Successful applicants will serve a two-year term (subject to re-application).
 Parental leave will be accommodated.